wailmardini/OOP-Workshops/WS03/readme.md

 Declare three C++ constants, namely MAX_NAME_LEN, MAX_PEOPLE and MAX_SPEED.
 Set MAX_NAME_LEN to 20, MAX_PEOPLE to 1000 and MAX_SPEED to 320.

 Declare three private data members.
-Declare an array to hold the name of a train, not exceeding MAX_NAME_LEN characters.
+Declare an array to hold th e name of a train, not exceeding MAX_NAME_LEN characters.
 Declare an integer variable for the number of people on a train.
 Declare a double variable for the speed of a train.

 Store your class definition in a header file named Train.h and your member function definitions in an implementation file named Train.cpp.